rachiittt/RachKart/README.md

-# RachKart — E-commerce Fullstack Application.
+# RachKart — E-commerce Fullstack Application

 RachKart is a modern e-commerce starter built with React, Vite, Tailwind CSS on the frontend and Express + Prisma on the backend.
 This repository is prepared for local development and ready to be pushed to a new GitHub repository.